 From Facebook and Twitter to LinkedIn and Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.

 That’s why the ability to write engaging social media posts for each type of platform is highly sought after.

+Copywriting involves writing in order to make people interested in a brand’s product or service.
 In addition, it aims to steer people towards a certain action.
 This action could be:

 - Clicking on an advertisement and visiting the brand’s website to learn more.